nelmio/NelmioApiDocBundle/README.md

     }
 }
 ```
-This would try to include the file located at (nelmio_api_doc.include.location)/Acme/HelloBundle/Resources/doc/myFunction.md for a long description.

 Each _filter_ has to define a `name` parameter, but other parameters are free.
 Filters are often optional
 parameters, and you can document them as you want, but keep in mind to be consistent for the whole documentation.